-- 20. A 1-1/8" deep socket and torque wrench will be required.
-Follow the sequence of steps below.
-Note that at least two workers are needed. - a.
+- a.
 Rotate the alternator until one of the blades can be held horizontal by two workers and set onto the four mounting studs in the alternator.
 Push the blade onto the studs; it will stay in place on the studs, but the outboard end will need to be supported.
 Make sure the blade is properly seated.
-Install a stainless steel washer and flanged Spiralock nut on the studs in the thin section of the root pad, and torque the nuts to 150 ft-lb.
-Leave the thick section unsupported until later.
+Install two flanged Spiralock nut on the studs in the thick section of the root pad, and finger tighten.
+Leave the thin section unfastened until later. - b.

-b.
 Rotate the alternator so another blade can be set in place.
 Be careful to avoid damaging the first blade; a third worker may be needed to hold the tip of the first blade off the ground.
-Hold the blade in place with stainless washers and Spiralock nuts on the thin root pad section.
+Hold the blade in place with Spiralock nuts on the thick root pad section.
 Repeat this process for the third blade.